Fatmaalotfy/first-project/README.md

-# first-project
-first project in bank misr internship
+# about my first project